 Tutorial: Configure Grammarly for automatic user provisioning

-This tutorial describes the steps you need to perform in both Grammarly and Azure Active Directory (Azure AD) to configure automatic user provisioning.
-When configured, Azure AD automatically provisions and de-provisions users and groups to Grammarly using the Azure AD Provisioning service.
-For important details on what this service does, how it works, and frequently asked questions, see Automate user provisioning and deprovisioning to SaaS applications with Azure Active Directory.
+This tutorial describes the steps you need to perform in both Grammarly and Microsoft Entra ID to configure automatic user provisioning.
+When configured, Microsoft Entra ID automatically provisions and de-provisions users and groups to Grammarly using the Microsoft Entra provisioning service.
+For important details on what this service does, how it works, and frequently asked questions, see Automate user provisioning and deprovisioning to SaaS applications with Microsoft Entra ID.

 - Create users in Grammarly